uwegeercken/datagenerator2/README.md

 Fields is a list of fields for which data is to be generated.
 Each field has a unique name.
 A substructure can be created by dividing the structure and the field name with the dot separator - eg. address.street, address.city, person.country.name, etc.
 This will e.g. create a substructure named "address" with the fields street and city.
 Multiple levels/substructures may be defined.
 Each field is assigned a type.
 Fields may have additional (optional) options.
 Fields may have one or more transformations assigned and the transformations may require additional parameters to be executed.
+Be aware to not create duplicate structures.
+Like e.g. when you create a structure person.city.name.firstname then you can not also have a structure person.city or person.city.name.
+But you can of course have a structure person.city.location

 Fields of type=category may either specify valid values in the configuration file or in a category file or both, but one of them must be present.
 The definition for values contains the value itself and optionally a weight for the value.

 ## Running the datagenerator tool
 To run the tool you must pass at least the mandatory arguments to the program as shown below.
 These point to the program configuration file